Xochitlán Todos Santos: Climate

 The climate is temperate sub-humid with rains in the summer; with average annual temperature between 12 and 18 °C, precipitation of the driest month being less than 40 mm; percentage of winter precipitation with respect to the annual is less than 5.
 Temperature of the coldest month falls between -3 and 18 °C.

+Hydrography

 The municipality is traversed by a series of irrigation canals that cross it in a northeast–southeast direction, through the south lateral canal.
 These are used for agriculture.
 They are administered by the "Emiliano Zapata" irrigation module, their main task is to verify that the farmers comply with the quotas to be able to use the necessary water for their crops, as well as the periodic maintenance of the canals.
 The streams bathe the municipality and have served to establish small boards (Jagüeyes) among them are located in the region: "Jagüey Chiquito", "Jagüey El Arroyo", "Jagüey Los Santiagos", "Jagüey Plan Juárez" and "Jagüey Los Moros". ".
 For the supply of drinking water, the municipality has its own wells, as well as the "Cuesta del Toro" dam.